philferriere/mscsweblm4r/cran-comments.md

 Per [Wikipedia](https://en.wikipedia.org/wiki/Application_programming_interface), we believe this spelling to be correct.

-* We had to replace:

-Author: person("Phil", "Ferriere", email="pferriere@hotmail.com", role = c("aut", "cre"))

-with:

-Authors@R: person("Phil", "Ferriere", email="pferriere@hotmail.com", role = c("aut", "cre"))

-for it to display correctly.

-* Uwe Ligges request 1: increase the version number

--> Version was bumped from 0.1.0 to 0.1.1

-* Uwe Ligges request 2: enclose the URL in <> rather than ()

--> We replaced (https://www.microsoft.com/cognitive-services/) with <https://www.microsoft.com/cognitive-services/> in DESCRIPTION

-R CMD check tests were rerun in all test environments listed at the top of this note.
+R CMD check tests were run in all test environments listed at the top of this note.

-Thank you for your help and patience.
+Thank you for your help.

 Regards,
 Phil Ferriere <pferriere@hotmail.com>